eclipse-tractusx/.github/.github/ISSUE_TEMPLATE/qg-checklist.md

 Please open and fill in this issue in your product repository to document the compliance with our Tractus-X Release Guideline (TRGs)

-**Show compliance with TRGs** by referencing to a tagged link in the respective repository where possible, example: [github.com/eclipse-tractusx/example-repo/tree/1.0.0/docs](https://github.com/eclipse-tractusx/example-repo/tree/1.0.0/docs)
+**Show compliance with TRGs** by referencing to a tagged link in the respective repository where possible, example: TRG 1.01 (see [github.com/eclipse-tractusx/example-repo/tree/1.0.0/README.md](https://github.com/eclipse-tractusx/example-repo/tree/1.0.0/README.md))

 ### Close this issue once the compliance with the TRGs has been documented

-Committer(s): <!-- Note: Please add every contributor to this product -->
+Committer(s): <!-- Note: Please add every committer to this product -->
 Helm Chart Version: <!-- Note: Please note the current Helm Chart Version to check. -->
 App Version: <!-- Note: Please note the current App Version to check. -->